America's Health Rankings, United Health Foundation Logo

 Top State(s): Hawaii: 2.1%

-Definition: Percentage of women ages 18-44 who have three or more of the following chronic health conditions: arthritis, asthma, CKD, COPD, CVD (heart disease, heart attack, or stroke), cancer (excluding skin), depression or diabetes
+Definition: Percentage of women ages 18-44 who have three or more of the following chronic health conditions: arthritis, asthma, CKD, COPD, CVD (heart disease, heart attack, or stroke), cancer (excluding non-melanoma skin cancer), depression or diabetes

 Suggested Citation: America's Health Rankings analysis of CDC, Behavioral Risk Factor Surveillance System, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-The Centers for Disease Control and Prevention defines chronic conditions as any condition that lasts more than a year and has one or both of the following characteristics: requires ongoing medical attention and/or results in limitations of daily living.
+The Centers for Disease Control and Prevention defines chronic conditions as any condition that lasts more than a year and has one or both of the following characteristics: requires ongoing medical attention and/or limits activities of daily living.
 Chronic health conditions include physical and mental illnesses, such as diabetes, heart disease and depression.
 Adults with multiple chronic conditions represent one of the highest-need segments of the population, as each chronic condition likely requires additional medication and monitoring.

 People with one or more chronic health conditions are at increased risk of poor health outcomes, such as longer hospital stays and adverse drug events.

 The economic burden of multiple chronic conditions is substantial.
-In the United States, the average spending on health care is 14 times higher among those with five or more chronic conditions compared with those without any chronic condition.
+In the United States, the average health care spending of those with five or more chronic conditions is 14 times higher than those without any chronic conditions.

-According to America’s Health Rankings data, the prevalence of having three or more chronic health conditions is higher among:
+According to America’s Health Rankings analysis, the prevalence of having three or more chronic health conditions is higher among:

 • Women ages 35-44 compared with women ages 18-34.

-• American Indian/Alaska Native and multiracial women compared with Asian, Hispanic and Black women.
+• Multiracial and American Indian/Alaska Native women compared with Hispanic and Black women.

-• Women with an annual household income below $25,000 compared with women with higher levels of income.
+• Women with an annual household income less than $25,000 compared with women with higher levels of income.

-Practicing patient-centered care is particularly important for people living with multiple chronic conditions.
-Patient-centered care addresses the needs of the whole person by creating treatment plans that consider and care for all aspects of a person over a specific condition or disease.
+Patient-centered care is particularly important for people living with multiple chronic conditions.
+Patient-centered care addresses the needs of the whole person by creating treatment plans that consider all aspects of a person, as opposed to a specific condition or disease.

 Healthy People 2030 has several objectives related to specific health conditions, including: